apike/allenpike.com/_posts/2023-06-30-llm-tools-beyond-chatgpt.md

 There are many cases like this.
 Today’s LLMs struggle with fully-automated workflows, but can often generate compelling options or starting points for humans to jump off from.

 When prototyping and exploring LLM-powered products, I encourage you to explore not only how we can automate, but how to accelerate and empower people.
-Modern machine learning models have the capability to help us learn, discover, and achieve more than we could before.
+Modern machine learning models can help us learn, discover, and achieve more than we could before.

 I’m excited to see what you all build with it.